The State Structure

 The Executive Power

 The executive duties and power shall be carried out and exercised by the President of the Republic and the Council of Ministers in accordance with the Constitution and laws.
-The Constitution provides that the Council of Ministers shall be composed of a Prime Minister and Ministers.
+The Council of Ministers shall be composed of a Prime Minister and Ministers.
 The President appoints the Prime Minister and the Ministers among the deputies.
 Ministers may also be appointed from among persons who are not deputies.
-The President appoints the Ministers upon the recommendation of the Prime Minister.
 Ministries are established by decree, in accordance with the principles laid down by the Constitution, upon the recommendation of the Prime Minister and approval of the President.
 The number of Ministries cannot exceed ten.
 The Prime Minister presides at the Council of Ministers.
 The President may preside at the Council of Ministers, if the President deems it necessary or upon the request of the Prime Minister but he/she may not vote.

 Judicial powers are exercised on behalf of the people of the TRNC by independent courts.